Community Impact Grants

 Information meetings regarding the process are held each year to walk interested organizations through the application process.
 Attendance is optional and not required.
 First-time applicants, as well as previous grant recipients, are strongly encouraged to attend.

-Sessions will be held at United Way of Williamson County office on the following dates:
+Information sessions will be held in the United Way of Williamson County conference room.
+RSVP to email@example.com.